 The rotate tool on the left hand sidebar lets you rotate the star pattern overlay using your mouse or trackpad to line up with your current live view of the north star.

 Then, you are asked to rotate the RA axis of your telescope mount to determine the rotation of the mechanical axis.
 By rotating your mounts right ascension axis by 15 degrees or more, the software can confirm this value.

-I made the mistake of releasing the RA clutch of the mount to perform this step, when the manual clearly states that this must done using the hand controller or mount control software such as EQMOD.
+I made the mistake of releasing the RA clutch of the mount to perform this step when the manual clearly states that this must be done using the hand controller or mount control software such as EQMOD.

 The reason for this specification is that by releasing the RA clutch, you shift the rotational center of the mount.
 Instead, keep the RA clutch locked, and perform this rotation by pressing the east button on the keypad.